Man on a Ledge: Box office

-The film placed fifth in the box office with $8 million gross on its opening weekend, and made $4.4 million in its second, falling to ninth.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 31% based on 162 reviews and an average score of 4.8/10.
-The website's critics consensus reads: "Uninspired acting and preposterous plotlines defuse Man on a Ledges mildly intriguing premise."
-On Metacritic, it has a weighted average score of 40 out of 100 based on reviews from 32 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times said, "The movie cuts back and forth between two preposterous plot lines and uses the man on the ledge as a device to pump up the tension."
 According to Ebert, too much depends on Nick securing a leave from prison, escaping from two armed guards, reaching Manhattan, checking into the correct hotel room on the correct floor and not falling off prematurely.
 Anna Smith felt that the film "embrace[d] its own lunacy readily enough", but criticized the "ridiculous ending".
 Similarly, The New Zealand Herald considered the film "a missed opportunity" that doesn't live up to its potential", pointing at the "limited" location Sam Worthington had to work with, praising how he still appeared "suitably terrified".

 Home media

-The DVD and Blu-ray Disc was released in the United States on May 29, 2012 after being absorbed by Lionsgate.
+The DVD and Blu-ray Disc was released in the United States on May 29, 2012, after being absorbed by Lionsgate.

 The disc contains a 20-minute featurette, which shows behind-the-scenes footage, with an explanation of how various shots or effects were achieved.
 For instance, producer Lorenzo explains how shots of the crowd were composited onto a green chroma keying carpet, laid down underneath the fake ledge used for shots recorded in-studio.
 A version of the film with voiceover is included for the visually impaired.

 The Steelbook version of the film does not have menus, so is missing the special features present in the DVD and Blu-ray releases.

 The 4K UHD Blu-ray was released in April 2019.